rashadism/openchoreo/docs/templating/templating.md

 OpenChoreo extends the templating system with special fields for dynamic resource generation:

-### includeWhen - Conditional Resource Inclusion (ComponentType only)
+### includeWhen - Conditional Resource Inclusion (ComponentType and Trait creates)

-The `includeWhen` field on ComponentType resources controls whether a resource is included in the output based on a CEL expression:
+The `includeWhen` field on ComponentType resources and Trait creates controls whether a resource is included in the output based on a CEL expression:

 ```yaml
 # In ComponentType